uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ## Set up

-The template works with many different brands of headset,so we have to tell it which one we are using.
+The template works with many different brands of headset,so we have to tell it which one we are usingdoes not know which headset we are using, so we have to tell it.
 A helpful message telling us this should pop up

 - Close the message.